 What is cryptocurrency?

-Cryptocurrency is a form of digital currency.
-It’s called cryptocurrency because it uses cryptography to record and secure its transactions.
 They aren’t issued by a bank, but rather use a decentralised ledger systems to issue new tokens and record transactions.
 This ledger is stored on the blockchain.
-The most famous of these is Bitcoin, with Ethereum a close second.
+Famous examples of these is Bitcoin and Ethereum.
 Others include Litecoin, Tether and, of course, Dogecoin.

 What is a blockchain?